Greenfield Project Notifications

 City Calendar Notice

-- Please note there will not be a Board of Zoning Appeals hearing for April 18, 2024
+- Please note there will not be a Historic Board of Review meeting for March 6, 2025

-- Please note there will not be a Greenfield Historic Board of Review meeting for May 2, 2024
+- Please note there will not be a Board of Zoning Appeals meeting for March 18th, 2025.

 Listen up, Greenfield!
 Do you want to make a difference in our city?
 Our future?
 Well, we are proud to announce Greenfield’s new Comprehensive Plan – our growth and development roadmap for the year 2045.
 This plan presents a great opportunity for positive change in the community, and it needs YOUR voice!